Maximum likelihood estimation: Continuous distribution, continuous parameter space

 In this case the MLEs could be obtained individually.
 In general this may not be the case, and the MLEs would have to be obtained simultaneously.

 The normal log-likelihood at its maximum takes a particularly simple form:

 This maximum log-likelihood can be shown to be the same for more general least squares, even for non-linear least squares.
 This is often used in determining likelihood-based approximate confidence intervals and confidence regions, which are generally more accurate than those using the asymptotic normality discussed above.

 Non-independent variables

-It may be the case that variables are correlated, that is, not independent.
+It may be the case that variables are correlated, or more generally, not independent.
 Two random variables $y_1$ and $y_2$ are independent only if their joint probability density function is the product of the individual probability density functions, i.e.

 Suppose one constructs an order-n Gaussian vector out of random variables $(y_1,\ldots,y_n)$, where each variable has means given by $(\mu_1, \ldots, \mu_n)$.
 Furthermore, let the covariance matrix be denoted by $\mathit\Sigma$.
 The joint probability density function of these n random variables then follows a multivariate normal distribution given by:

 In the bivariate case, the joint probability density function is given by:

 In this and other cases where a joint density function exists, the likelihood function is defined as above, in the section "principles," using this density.